ethereum-optimism/community-hub/src/docs/users/getting-started.md

 ## Why use Optimistic Ethereum?

-The Optimistic Ethereum scaling solution lets you run transactions, similar to Ethereum, but with two important advantages:
+The Optimistic Ethereum network lets you send transactions, similar to Ethereum, but with two important advantages:

 * Near-instant transaction finality.
 You know almost immediately if your transaction took place